DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Verdict: SiteGround win here as they make more technology available to their shared hosting customers and have a useful plugin for optimizing WordPress websites.

 While both DreamHost and SiteGround have specific hosting plans for WordPress websites, their shared plans fully support WordPress and have some useful extra features for this type of site, which we’ll explore now.

 With both hosts, you can choose to have WordPress installed automatically during sign up.
 Installing WordPress yourself at any other time is very straightforward too, thanks to the software installer tools.

 WordPress Starter Wizards

-With SiteGround, you get access to their WordPress Starter wizard, which will help you choose a theme, recommend some useful plugins, and simplify the process of creating content for your new site.
+With SiteGround, you get access to their WordPress Starter wizard, which helps you to choose a theme, recommends some useful plugins and simplifies the process of creating content for your new site.

 As mentioned earlier, DreamHost have teamed up with BoldGrid to give you the option of adding some extra tools to your WordPress website.
 Through this integration and the setup and website builder wizard, you can choose a theme from BoldGrid from inside your WordPress dashboard and carry out some of the other tasks involved in setting up your site.
 You can also use the paid BoldGrid Website Builder for free to customize the design of your site.

 If you’re new to WordPress, then these startup wizards should help you to build your website and get it ready for launch.